Humphrey Bennet: Interregnum and Restoration

 Bennet returned home after the First Civil War ended in 1646 and prior to the outbreak of the Second English Civil War in April 1648 helped organise a Royalist rising in the west.
 The revolt ended before any action was taken and he was fined £890 by the Committee for Compounding with Delinquents in 1649.
 He continued to engage in Royalist conspiracies during the Interregnum, while Thomas Bennet had his estates confiscated in 1651 for his part in a plot initiated by Eusebius Andrews, executed in August 1650.

 In 1653, Bennet was forced to sell Shalden to his nephew John Lewkenor; as one of the ‘Action party’ of Royalist conspirators, he was arrested in 1655 for his role in co-ordinating the failed Penruddock uprising.
 Held in the Tower of London, he was released in 1658 after agreeing to emigrate to Surinam but was promptly re-arrested for alleged involvement in yet another conspiracy.
 His connections with Bulstrode Whitelocke and Henry Rolle were probably factors in how such an inveterate plotter escaped execution.

 Following the Stuart Restoration in May 1660, Thomas Bennet recovered his estates but Humphrey's petitions for compensation for his losses were largely ignored.
 Despite his past service, there were too many similar requests for Charles II to fulfil them all, while Bennet reportedly had a comfortable income of £1,000 per year from his third wife.
 In August 1660, he was elected to the Cavalier Parliament as MP for Petersfield.
 Although he never held senior office, he sat on various committees and formed part of the Parliamentary faction organised by his cousin Arlington, later one of the so-called Cabal ministry.

 He remained entirely dependent on his wife's income and when she became seriously ill in 1664 took the precaution of obtaining a position in the Royal household as protection from his creditors.
-In the end she outlived him; Bennet died in December 1667.
+In the end she outlived him; Bennet died on 30 December 1667.